Owenqi666/AI_Parametric_Architect/README.md

 `FEASIBLE`, `UNKNOWN`, `MODEL_INVALID`, and `INFEASIBLE` fail closed with a structured error.

-### Proposal is not realization
+### Proposal Is Not Realization

-A `FloorPlanProposal v2` contains solved rectangles, but remains advisory.
+A `FloorPlanProposal v2` contains solved rectangles but remains advisory.

 It cannot: